0xmetaschool/Learning-Projects/YeBot- Build a Kanye West AI Bot using OpenAI API/3. Let’s Build Some Dope Shit/Setup Your Development Environment.md

 - **Integrating with your application:** You can use the API key to integrate OpenAI APIs with your application and add AI capabilities.
 - **Accessing the OpenAI Playground:** You can use the API key to access the OpenAI Playground and test out the capabilities of OpenAI models.

+---
-Assignment: Head over to [MindsDB documentation](https://docs.mindsdb.com/nlp/nlp-mindsdb-openai), create OpenAI model and paste the screenshot of your code here.
+**Assignment: Head over to [MindsDB documentation](https://docs.mindsdb.com/nlp/nlp-mindsdb-openai), create OpenAI model and paste the screenshot of your code here.**